ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-‘Generation after generation,” says an
+Generation after generation,” says an
 eloquent modern writer, ‘have felt as we

 as oursare now.
 They passed away as